Updated August 2015

 - Your myNEU username and password (to register)

-Details on ResNet, instructions for registering for ResNet access and more can be found in the forthcoming Connection Kit (available July 2015).
+Details on ResNet, instructions for registering for ResNet access and more can be found in the 2015 Connection Kit.
 Ethernet-enabled devices may be registered on ResNet.

 All students living in university-owned residence halls have the ability to access to wireless Internet.